microsponsors/mspt-subgraph/README.md

 graph auth https://api.thegraph.com/deploy/ <your access token>
 ```

+#### Contents of interest
+- `subgraph.yaml`: YAML file containing subgraph manifest
+- `schema.graphql`: GraphQL schema that defines what data is stored and how to query it
+- `src/mappings.ts`: AssemblyScript code that translates from the event data in Ethereum to entities defined in your schema (the glue)

 #### Edit
 Edit the `schema.graphql`, `subgraph.yaml` or `src/mapping.ts` file(s), then build & generate code:
 ```